nicogreenarry/strange-attractors-ror/README.md

 All code in this repo is available under the MIT License.

+If you do something cool with it, I'd love to hear about it!

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: